Appendix F: Student Responsibilities and Rights

 Fabrication - inventing or counterfeiting data, research results, information or procedures; inventing data or fabricating research procedures to make it appear that the results of one process are actually the results of several processes; counterfeiting a record of internship or practicum experiences.

-Falsification - altering the record of data or experimental procedures or results; false citation of the source of information (e.g., reproducing a quotation from a book review while indicating that the quotation was obtained from the book itself); altering the record or reporting false information about, practicum or clinical experiences; altering grade reports or other academic records; submitting a false excuse for absence or tardiness in a scheduled academic exercise; altering a returned examination paper and seeking re-grading.
+Falsification - altering the record of data or experimental procedures or results; false citation of the source of information (e.g., reproducing a quotation from a book review while indicating that the quotation was obtained from the book itself); altering the record or reporting false information about, practicum or clinical experiences; altering grade reports or other academic records; submitting a false excuse for absence or tardiness in a scheduled academic exercise; altering a returned examination paper and seeking re-grading. - Cheating - Using or attempting to use unauthorized materials, information, notes, study aids or other devices in any academic exercise.
+This includes unauthorized communication of information during an exercise.

-Some Examples: Copying from another student’s paper or receiving unauthorized assistance during a quiz, test or examination; using books, notes or other devices (e.g., calculators) when these are not authorized; procuring without authorization tests or examinations before the scheduled exercise (including discussion of the substance of examinations and tests when it is expected these will not be discussed); copying reports, laboratory work, computer programs or files and the like from other students; collaborating on laboratory or computer programs or files and the like from other students; collaborating on laboratory or computer work without authorization and without indication of the nature and extent of the collaboration; sending a substitute to take an examination.
+Some Examples: Copying from another student’s paper or receiving unauthorized assistance during a quiz, test or examination; using books, notes or other devices (e.g., calculators) when these are not authorized; procuring without authorization tests or examinations before the scheduled exercise (including discussion of the substance of examinations and tests when it is expected these will not be discussed); copying reports, laboratory work, computer programs or files and the like from other students; collaborating on laboratory or computer programs or files and the like from other students; collaborating on laboratory or computer work without authorization and without indication of the nature and extent of the collaboration; sending a substitute to take an examination. - Complicity in Academic Dishonesty - helping or attempting to help another commit an act of academic dishonesty.

 Some Examples: Allowing another to copy from one’s paper during an examination or test; distributing test questions or substantive information about the material to be tested without authorization before the scheduled exercise; collaborating on academic work knowing that the collaboration will not be reported; taking an examination or test for another student; or signing a false name on an academic exercise.
 (NOTE: Collaboration and sharing information are characteristics of academic communities.
 These become violations when they involve dishonesty.
 Instructors should make expectations about acceptable collaborations clear to students.
-Students should seek clarification when in doubt).
+Students should seek clarification when in doubt). - Abuse of Academic Materials - destroying, stealing or making inaccessible library or other resource materials.

 Some Examples: Stealing or destroying library or reference materials needed for common academic exercises; hiding resource materials so others may not use them; destroying computer programs or files needed in academic work; stealing or intentionally destroying another student’s notes or laboratory experiments; receiving assistance in locating or using sources of information in an assignment where such assistance has been forbidden by the instructor.
-(NOTE: The offense of abuse of academic materials shall be dealt with under this policy only when the abuse violates standards of integrity in academic matters, usually in a course or experience for which academic credit is awarded).
+(NOTE: The offense of abuse of academic materials shall be dealt with under this policy only when the abuse violates standards of integrity in academic matters, usually in a course or experience for which academic credit is awarded). - Multiple Submissions - submitting substantial portions of the same academic work (including oral reports) for credit more than once without authorization of the instructor(s).
+What constitutes a “substantial portion” of the same work is determined solely by the university.

 Some Examples: Submitting the same or substantially the same work for credit in more than one course without prior permission of the instructor.
-Building upon or reworking prior work is acceptable with permission of the instructor.
+Building upon or reworking prior work is acceptable with permission of the instructor. - Course Related – an alleged violation that occurs in a course being taken for academic credit.

-9. Non-Course Related – an alleged violation that relates to any aspect of a student’s program of studies that is not part of a course being taken for academic credit.
+- Non-Course Related – an alleged violation that relates to any aspect of a student’s program of studies that is not part of a course being taken for academic credit.

-IV.
+III.
 Responsible Executive and Office

 Responsible Office: Registrar’s Office

-V. Entities Affected by this Policy
+IV.
+Entities Affected by this Policy

 This policy applies to all enrolled students, undergraduate and graduate, regardless of teaching site (e. g., off-campus) or teaching mode (e. g., distance learning).